Rules of Accreditation

 - The accredited unit shall submit an annual report which describes elements of the animal care and use program as specified by AAALAC International.
 In addition, the accredited unit shall promptly notify AAALAC International (e.g., through copies of correspondence) of adverse events relating to the animal care and use program.
 Examples include investigations by the USDA or OLAW, as well as other serious incidents or concerns that negatively impact animal well-being.

 - Membership in an association or organization for laboratory animal care and use or in an association of persons dedicated to the care and use of laboratory animals or membership in any association or organization shall not be required as a condition for gaining or maintaining accredited status under the AAALAC International accreditation program.

-- AAALAC International shall receive applications for accreditation from accreditable units accompanied by reasonable fees pursuant to a schedule to be established and promulgated by the Board of Trustees.
-In addition to the application fee, each fully accredited unit and each unit on less than fully accredited status shall be charged a reasonable annual fee pursuant to a schedule established and promulgated by the Board of Trustees.
+- AAALAC International shall receive applications for accreditation from accreditable units accompanied by reasonable fees pursuant to a schedule to be established and promulgated by the Board of Directors.
+In addition to the application fee, each fully accredited unit and each unit on less than fully accredited status shall be charged a reasonable annual fee pursuant to a schedule established and promulgated by the Board of Directors.
 The fee schedules thus established may be amended from time to time.
 Revocation of accreditation may occur if a unit is more than 12 months in arrears in payment of fees.
 Any institution presented with a final notice may be provided an extension of 30 days.